korningf/git-pass/README.md

 Pass follows the UNIX / POSIX design of using simple composable shell commands.

-Pass is designed for portability and simplicity, it is almost 100% bash;
+Pass is designed for portability and simplicity, it is almost entirely 100% bash;

-All it requires is a POSIX BASH shell with SSH, SSL, GPG, Git, and Tree.
+All it requires is a POSIX bash shell with installed SSH, SSL, GPG, Git, and Tree.

 .